qubic/wallet-app-dapp/README.md

 |tick| Number | The tick that the transfer was signed for|

 On error a standard `JsonRpcError` is received.
-Its the `errorMessage` and `errorCode` properties for details
+See `JSON-RPC errors` for more details.

 ### qubic_sendTransaction